What is a shoulder MRI scan?

 In some cases, an MRI scan can help your doctor track the effect of surgeries, medications, or physical therapy on your shoulder.

-MRI scans carry few risks since they do not use radiation.
+MRI scans carry few risks, as they don’t use radiation.
 To date, there have been no documented side effects from the radio waves and magnets used in the scan.
+Still, people with certain conditions do face some risks.

-However, there are risks for those who have implants containing metal.
-The magnets used in an MRI can cause problems with pacemakers or cause implanted screws or pins to shift in the body.
+If you have implants containing metal, it can cause problems with an MRI scan.
+The magnets used can interfere with pacemakers or cause implanted screws or pins to shift in your body.
 Be sure to tell your doctor if you have any of the following implants:

 - artificial joints